Between bleeding and cramps, periods are inconvenient for women at the very least.

-Yet studies reveal that while “approximately 70 percent of white women will have uterine fibroids by age 50,” that number is greater than 80 percent for African-American women.
+Yet reveal that while “approximately 70 percent of white women will have uterine fibroids by age 50,” that number is greater than 80 percent for African-American women.

-In addition to this, black women are “more likely to report severe or very severe symptoms,” Wise pointed out.
+, black women are “more likely to report severe or very severe symptoms,” Wise pointed out.